 WHSC provides health and safety training to workplaces in Ontario.

 OHCOW provides occupational health services and information to workers in Ontario.

-The Workplace Safety and Insurance Board (WSIB) promotes workplace health and safety, and provides a workers compensation system for the employers and workers of Ontario.
+The WSIB administers a compensation and insurance system for the employers and workers of Ontario.